aws-samples/aws-modernization-workshop-for-newrelic/content/pixie/using_pixie/scenario_2.md

 Once again by process of elimination, we are down to the main suspect: `fetch-service`. `upload-service` has been proved innocent!

 ### 4. `fetch-service`...
 Again?
 It looks like we've looped right back to the old culprit, `fetch-service`.
 Just like you've done with the previous services, take a broad look at `fetch-service` through `px/service_stats`.

 ![fetch-service](/images/pixie/Screen_Shot_2021-09-09_at_10.46.52_PM.png)

-Let's confirm what `fetch-service` *should* be returning by filtering for code **200**.
+Let's confirm what `fetch-service` *should* be returning by filtering for code **200** in the `px/http_data_filtered` script.
 Similar to that of the `gateway-service`, `fetch-service` returns a response body filled with a base64 image.

 > **Why does this make sense?** `fetch-service` is another layer deeper into the microservices. `gateway-service` is what is exposed to the public, and it forwards information from internal services like `fetch-service`!